Pro rata: College tuition

 When a college student withdraws, colleges may refund tuition payments on a pro rata basis.

 Aviation

 In the United States, a private pilot may pay no less than the pro rata share of the total price of the flight when carrying passengers.

+Automobile

+Pro-Ration (pro rata) means if the battery fails anytime within the first two years of service, it is replaced for free.
+After those first two years, a pro-rated fee is assessed for the replacement.
+However, the pro-ration (pro rata) is typically calculated from the date the battery was sold.